cubicap/Jaculus-tools/README.md

 To control the device, use the following commands:

-    $ jac start <path>
+    jac start <path>
-    $ jac stop
+    jac stop
-    $ jac status
+    jac status
-    $ jac monitor
+    jac monitor

 ## Updating the firmware

-The CLI tool caches the firmware build in the `~/.jaculus` directory for faster flashing.

-To update the firmware, force the tool to download the latest version:
+To update the firmware, just install the new runtime package using the `install` command.

-    jac install --port <port> --platform <platform> --upstream force
+Note that this will erase all data stored on the device.
+It may be also necessary to update the type definitions for the runtime.
+They can be found in the example project on [GitHub](https://github.com/cubicap/Jaculus-esp32/tree/master/ts-examples).

 # License